iamarkadyt/q3maps/CONTRIBUTING.md

 * `ERROR: Tried parent` occurs during compilation when bspc can't handle the map geomentry for some reason.
 It might be simply too complex.
 To find out which geometry that is do a binary search on the map with a huge playerclip brush until you narrow down the area enough to identify what caused the problem.
 Remove the geometry or cover it in player or bot clips.
 * If you have renamed the game directory and GtkRadiant won't launch, go to GtkRadiant directory, then `/games` and delete `q3.game` file.

-### Editor shortcuts
+### Useful shortcuts

-Following are some useful GTKRadiant shortcuts:
+Following are useful GTKRadiant shortcuts:

 `Ctrl + Alt + Shift + LMBC` Select individual faces for texture assigment.<br>
 `Ctrl + LMBD` Select & drag a face.<br>